EddieHubCommunity/support/docs/snippets/en/join-discord.md

 ### TLDR;

-Come and join the realtime discussion and collaboration.
+Come and join the realtime discussion and collaboration http://discord.eddiehub.org

 ---